martdegraaf/martdegraaf.github.io/src/blog/content/posts/troubleshoot-application-gateway-in-production/index.md

 ## Mr Havinga

-Imagine you are Mr. Havinga, the IT manager of a medium-sized company.
+Imagine you are Mr. Havinga, a normal Dutch person.
 You want to buy a new phone, but when you try to access the online store, you get a 403 Forbidden error.
 You are blocked!
 The firewall blocked you because the request matched a WAF rule.
-HAVING is a SQL keyword the WAF triggered a SQL Injection rule.It is extremely important to identify false positives and tune your WAF rules accordingly to prevent blocking legitimate traffic.
+HAVING is a SQL keyword the WAF triggered a SQL Injection rule.
+What if this would happen if you do this during more general processes like paying your taxes or applying for a loan?
+It is extremely important to identify false positives and tune your WAF rules accordingly to prevent blocking legitimate traffic.

 {{< quoteblock >}}
 :face_with_peeking_eye: "Mr Havinga is not *having* a good day."